From Entry-Level to Expert: Navigating Jobs in Clinical Research

 Ensuring compliance with regulations and ethical guidelines

-Skills required: Attention to detail, strong organizational skills, and basic knowledge of clinical trial regulations (ICH-GCP).
+Skills required: Attention to detail, good organizational skills and basic knowledge of clinical trial regulations (ICH-GCP).

-CTA positions often serve as a stepping stone to more advanced roles in clinical research, offering valuable exposure to clinical operations and regulatory requirements.
+CTA positions are often a ladder to more sophisticated positions in clinical research, giving valuable experience in clinical operations and regulatory requirements.

 2. Clinical Research Coordinator (CRC)